adetolab/adetola/README.md

 [MrChaby](https://github.com/MrChaby)
 ----

-> All photos and names of this project are owned by the first owner.
+> All photos and names of this project are owned by Adetolab 😂🐤
 ----
 > This project was prepared with all his approval.
 ## 👨‍💻 Developers & Contributors 👨‍💻